All documents are submitted to SOPHAS (www.sophas.org).

 - March 15 - Final application deadline and decisions provided by end of April

 All application materials, including official transcripts from all schools attended and letters of recommendation, must be received in SOPHAS before the deadline in order to be reviewed.
 Applications completed after March 15th will not be considered.

-The MPH in Biostatistics Admissions Committee considers each applicant holistically, on the basis of all components in the application.
-We encourage all interested applicants to apply, Successful applicants typically demonstrate the following characteristics:
+The MPH in Biostatistics Admissions Committee considers each applicant holistically, on the basis of all components.
+We encourage all interested applicants to apply.
+Successful applicants typically demonstrate the following characteristics: